IndexCoreasmjit::CodeHolder

 This should be only used for AsmJit's purposes.
 Code holder uses arena allocator to allocate everything, so anything allocated through this allocator will be invalidated by CodeHolder::reset() or by CodeHolder's destructor.

-const Environment& CodeHolder::environment() constnoexcept[¶]
+const Environment& CodeHolder::environment() constnodiscardnoexcept[¶]

 Returns the target environment information.

-Arch CodeHolder::arch() constnoexcept[¶]
+Arch CodeHolder::arch() constnodiscardnoexcept[¶]

 Returns the target architecture.